-A month ago I had the pleasure of attending Young Bosses: An event for young aspiring entrepreneurs.
-The event was put together by Rainbow Cunningham whose goal was to "motivate and inspire people into becoming a better version of themselves while informing them how to develop a successful brand."
+A month ago, I had the pleasure of attending Young Bosses: An event for young aspiring entrepreneurs.
+The evening was curated by Rainbow Cunningham, whose goal was to “motivate and inspire people into becoming a better version of themselves while informing them how to develop a successful brand.”

-We were first broken up into small groups lead by the panelist (listed below) during these intimate sessions we were given the opportunity to get specific advice from women and men who are already in the position we aspire to be in.
-I was placed in a group with Tasha Morris and Tiffany Ashitey founders of Benchmark Creative Group which was really big for me.
-They hosted an event "that started a movement" called SheBoss that I was not able to attend so I felt like I was getting a little VIP taste of what I could have experienced.
-The small groups were followed by a panel and Q&A session where we received more tips on how to become our own boss and build our brand.
-The panelist were not only full of knowledge but so humble and honest and really gave great tips!
-I strongly believe that when you receive knowledge you should share it so below I've included the names and Instagram accounts for all of the panelist PLUS 7 tips I learned at the Young Bosses event so get your pen and paper ready!
+We first broke out into small groups lead by the panelist (listed below).
+During these intimate sessions, we were given the opportunity to get specific advice from women and men who are already in the position we aspire to be in.
+I was placed in a group with Tasha Morris and Tiffany Ashitey founders of Benchmark Creative Group, which was really big for me.
+These women hosted the SheBoss event “that started a movement,” and I was not able to attend.
+I felt like I was getting a little V.I.P. taste of what I could have experienced.
+The small groups were followed by a panel and Q&A session, where we received more tips on how to become our own boss and build our brand.
+The panelist was not only full of knowledge but so humble and honest and really gave great tips!
+I firmly believe that when you receive knowledge, you should share it!
+Below I’ve included the names and Instagram accounts for all of the panelist PLUS 7 tips I learned at the Young Bosses event so get your pen and paper ready!

 Rainbow Cunningham (@queenreign_) – Young Bosses

 Tasha Morris and Tiffany Ashitey (@Thebcgnyc)- Benchmark Creative Group

 Ayanna Dutton (@The_aya_brand)- Meet-Me Series/ NonCorporateGirls Podcast